 “Love is one of the only miracles God has given us daily proof of this earth and while we do our best to disprove this idea, love is there to better us.
 But you must work for its blessings.
 Love and creative life it births is a small, sweet sign of God’s divinity within us”

 As I conclude this reflection, it is July of 2025.
-The widespread aspects of the coronavirus pandemic have receded somewhat, – for some – for now.
-The long-term consequences of so much disruption and hostility are unknowable.
-Newly appointed public health officials have rejected long-standing, effective methods to treat public health crises.
-These officials seem to value individual autonomy (for some) at the expense of emphasizing the shared responsibility to mitigate health crises through evidence-based public conduct, vaccines, and other medical interventions, that best protect high-risk populations.
-Simultaneously, an eagerness to extend the dominion and domination of the United States in every conceivable direction has emerged.
+The widespread aspects of the coronavirus pandemic have receded somewhat—for some, for now.
+The long-term consequences of so much disruption and hostility remain unknowable.
+Newly appointed public health officials have rejected long-standing, evidence-based methods for managing public health crises.
+These officials seem to prioritize individual autonomy (for some) over the shared responsibility to mitigate harm through vaccines, public conduct, and other interventions that best protect high-risk populations.
+At the same time, an eagerness to extend the dominion and domination of the United States in every conceivable direction has reemerged.

-Given these trends, I am reminded that art is not – and cannot be – the sole corrective to the shortcomings of a restricted, reckless, and corrosive national imagination.
-Nor is transcendent artistry a replacement for concrete political aspirations and action.
-Those who are most complicit in oppressive violence will always find a way to see themselves as the noble, downtrodden heroes of the songs: they are justified in whatever they deem necessary to combat anyone who threatens their perceived providential liberty.
+Given these trends, I am reminded that art is not—and cannot be—the sole corrective to the shortcomings of a restrictive, reckless, and corrosive national imagination.
+Nor is transcendent artistry a substitute for concrete political aspirations and action.
+Those most complicit in oppressive violence will always find a way to cast themselves as the noble, downtrodden heroes of the songs: justified in whatever they deem necessary to defend their perceived providential liberty.

-While Springsteen certainly produces work that has interrogable political dimensions and prodding, America is a group project; a nation that cannot be salvaged – or doomed – through the efforts of a single seductively charismatic figure.
-America is actualized by everyone living within it.
+America is a group project.
+The nation cannot be redeemed by the efforts of an incisive songwriter, nor can it be doomed by a political leader who enthusiastically invokes the brutal tactics of a blustering strongman.
+Rather, America is actualized by everyone living within it.
 Voters, activists, elected officials, and government workers shape policy.
-Everyone else contends with how to treat those in their chosen community, to whom they might render aid and affection, and those who might fall outside of that scope.
-The parameters of political prioritization thus emerge.
-Who matters?
-Which group of citizens and noncitizens living in America deserve attention, care, protection, and access to the resources that make life enjoyably livable?
+Everyone else contends with how to treat those in their chosen community—whom they might render aid and affection to—and those who may fall outside that scope.
+The parameters of political prioritization thus emerge: Who matters?
+Which groups of people residing in or alongside America—or seeking to do so—deserve attention, care, protection, and access to the shared resources that make life enjoyably livable?

 Springsteen’s songcraft endures precisely because his flawed characters and memorable settings are so vivid.
-Perhaps this descriptive vitality can sustain attention and investment amongst his splintered listening audience.
-Springsteen can only control his craft, intentions and actions, the misappropriation of which is always lurking.
-So too is the danger that Springsteen could become convinced that he is, in fact, the salvific troubadour of the American soul.
+Perhaps this descriptive vitality can remain illuminating and captivating for an audience filled with people who hold competing—and arguably irreconcilable—sociopolitical priorities.
+Springsteen can only control his craft, intentions, and actions—the misappropriation of which is always lurking.
+Worse, he could become convinced that he is, in fact, the salvific troubadour of the American soul.